thekannen/MysticNote/README.md

    - **Options**: `"gpt-3.5-turbo"`, `"gpt-4"`, `"gpt-4-turbo"`
    - **Example**: `"gpt-3.5-turbo"` is suitable if you require a faster, more cost-effective model for summaries.

+5. **`saveRecordings`**
+   Determines whether to keep or delete audio recordings after they have been successfully transcribed and summarized.
+Set to false if you want to automatically delete recordings, reducing storage use, or set to true if you prefer to retain the original audio files for future reference.

+   - **Type**: Boolean
+   - **Default**: `"true"`
+   - **Example**: `"False` if you want to automatically delete recordings after they have been transcribed.

+6. **`audioQuality`**
+   Controls the quality of audio recordings for transcription, with options to balance between audio clarity and file size.
+Higher quality settings provide clearer audio but increase storage use.
+Lower quality is generally sufficient for transcription accuracy while minimizing file size.

+   - **Type**: String
+   - **Default**: `"low"`
+   - **Options**: `"low"`, `"medium"`, `"high"`
+   - **Example**: `"high"` for maximum audio clarity if storage space is not a concern, or "low" to minimize file size while maintaining transcribable quality.

 ---

 # Usage